 Real-time intercepted call detection and warning.
-The phone user is warned when a call is intercepted.
+The Stealth Phone user is warned when a call is intercepted.
 Based on A5/1 stream cypher checking and TA checking algorithm (for SS7 interception).
 Triggered by any type of interception: IMSI catcher, GSM interceptor, SS7.

 *Refers to phone calls made over the mobile network.
 Does not refer to IM voice chat, Skype, etc.

 Detection and alerting of SMS in real time.
-The phone user is warned when SMS are intercepted.
+The Stealth Phone user is warned when SMS are intercepted.
 Based on A5/1 stream cypher checking and TA checking algorithm (for SS7 interception).
 Triggered for any type of interception: IMSI Catcher, GSM Interceptor, SS7.

 False Positive in networks that do not use encryption for SMS by default.

-*Refers to regular SMS sent / received via mobile network.
+*Refers to regular SMS sent and received via mobile network.
 Does not refer to IM chat, WhatsApp, etc.

 Real-time detection and alerting of location tracking pings.
 On some XCell Stealth phones, received pings are stored in a text document for further analysis.
-When Location Spoofing is enabled (if available), a spoofed GSM location is sent based on the furthest cell tower the phone can “see”.
+When Location Spoofing is enabled (if available), a spoofed GSM location is sent based on the furthest cell tower the Stealth Phone can “see”.

 *Relates to location tracking procedures that use the subscriber’s cellular network (by government agencies, law enforcement, etc.).
 Not effective for IP-based location tracking.